 What are those “exceptional circumstances?”
 It is unclear, even after this ruling.
 In fact, there is very little prior law here in New Jersey that even discusses contributions to graduate school by a non-custodial parent.
 And, the statute itself does not provide explicit direction as to what specific circumstances, beyond a “mental or physical disability”, would potentially constitute exceptional circumstances for an extension of a financial obligation to a child who is 23 years old or older.

 Judge Jones scheduled the matter for a fact-finding hearing to determine if the 23 year old should or should not be emancipated, rather than if dad should contribute to grad school.
 It seems a distinction without a difference; however the burden is now squarely on mom and the 23 year old to prove why she should be seen as still under the “sphere of influence” of both parents.

 If you have questions regarding your child support or your child’s college tuition payments, talk to an experienced attorneys who can assist you in calculating support or who can guide you as to whether or not you may be on the hook for contribution beyond undergraduate schooling.
 Since there could be “exceptional circumstances” where this could occur, get educated about your particular situation to learn if these circumstances could apply to you and your family.

 Have questions about child support for your older child?
 We’re here to help.
-Please contact us today to schedule your free attorney consultation.
+Please contact us today to schedule your initial attorney consultation.